tisi-digital/contao-extended-article-bundle/README.md

 # Welcome to extendedArticle
-This bundle is still under construction.
+This bundle extends the contao articles with image functions.